Gaurav-Walia/Clicks/README.md

 # Click

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The application is given an array of cliks as input and produces subset of clicks as an output based on the below conditons:
+The application is given an array of clicks as input and produces subset of clicks as an output based on the below conditons:

 1. For each IP within each one hour period, only the most expensive click is placed into the result set.